 This is particularly powerful for communities where healthcare literacy is low or where trust in the system needs rebuilding.
 EHRs make healthcare collaborative.

 Many EHR systems are certified for Medicaid and Medicare incentive programs.
-Nonprofits and FQHCs (Federally Qualified Health Centers) that meet specific usage criteria can:
+Healthcare organizations and FQHCs (Federally Qualified Health Centers) that meet specific usage criteria can:

 well-implemented EHR system is often a key factor in securing grants, partnerships, and program renewals.